Stegron: Fictional character biography

 Sometime later, Stegron (reverted to his human form) exiled himself to wander the Arctic Circle when he stumbled upon the Rock of Life.
 Inspired by its de-evolving abilities, he took it with him back to New York where he slowly began to transform back into his dinosaur form.
 He then sent the Rock to a friend of his, who then put it on display at the Museum of Natural History in hopes that it would devolve the inhabitants of New York City into prehistoric creatures like himself with him as their leader.
 As a result, various heroes and villains with connections to the animal kingdom such as Spider-Man, Puma, Black Cat, Vulture, Lizard, Man-Wolf, and Vermin were affected by its power, causing an increase in their savagery.
 Spider-Man maintained control, and he discovered Stegron's plans at the museum where the two battled.
-With the help of Mister Fantastic and the Invisible Woman, Spider-Man managed to stop the Rock's powers from reaching others in New York using a piece of his armor.
+With the help of Mister Fantastic and the Invisible Woman, Spider-Man stopped the Rock's powers from reaching others in New York using a piece of his armor.
 He then beat Stegron into submission.
-Stegron was then taken into custody by the authorities as the Fantastic Four placed the Rock in a secure vault in the Baxter Building.
+Stegron was then taken into custody by the authorities as the Fantastic Four placed the Rock in a vault in the Baxter Building.

 Stegron again returned to the Savage Land, but shortly after his return, Roxxon Oil attacked again, intent on obtaining vibranium.
 Stegron was recruited by Ka-Zar and Brainchild of the Savage Land Mutates to help fight the attackers.

 Stegron was later seen in the Negative Zone's Prison during the 2008 "Secret Invasion" storyline.

 Somehow, he escaped and returned to the Savage Land.
 While there he happened upon the starving Devil Dinosaur, who had slumped into a depression after his companion Moon-Boy was kidnapped by S.H.I.E.L.D. agents.
-Fearing for the survival of the beast (as it was the last of its species), Stegron left the Savage Land without informing Ka-Zar to wage war on S.H.I.E.L.D.
+Fearing for Devil's life, Stegron left the Savage Land without informing Ka-Zar to wage war on S.H.I.E.L.D.
 Building an army of reanimated dinosaurs, Stegron marched across the US, attacking military base after base, searching for the missing primate.
 He met little opposition.
 His only serious challenge coming from attacks by the Fifty State Initiative.
 Eventually, due to the help of their new recruit Reptil, Stegron was defeated and taken into custody.
 Learning the motive behind his attack, they agreed to return Moon Boy to the Savage Land to be reunited with his companion.